GSA-TTS/identity-site/content/_partners/faq._en.md

             Login.gov does not provide authorization.
 At this time, Login.gov supports authentication and identity verification capabilities.
 We encourage agencies to take the lead on determining the best strategy for their role management and authorization.
     -
         id: b-3
-        title: What is identity verification?
+        title: What is identity verification (identity proofing)?
         content: >-
-            “Identity proofing is the process by which a CSP (credentialing service provider) collects, validates, and verifies information about a person.”
-NIST SP 800-63-3, Digital Identity Guidelines This is the process Login.gov uses to verify that a user is who they say they are.
-While many agencies can validate an individual’s identity through an in-person proofing experience, we developed an online application that allows individuals to have their identities verified from their smartphone or computer.
+            “Identity proofing is the process by which a CSP (credentialing service provider) collects, validates, and verifies information about a person.” <em> - NIST SP 800-63-3, Digital Identity Guidelines</em>

+            <p>This is the process Login.gov uses to verify that a user is who they say they are.
+While many agencies can validate an individual’s identity through an in-person proofing experience, we developed an online application that allows individuals to have their identities verified from their smartphone or computer.</p>
     -
         id: b-4
         title: Can Login.gov authenticate or verify the identity of non-U.S. citizens or non-U.S. immigrants (not a U.S. citizen, U.S. national, lawful permanent resident, or traveling to the United States on an immigrant visa)?
         content: >-
-            <p>Non-U.S. citizens and non-U.S. immigrants can authenticate with Login.gov, though select features (e.g., SMS / voice OTP for MFA) may be restricted in certain countries.
-Check our [International phone number support](/help/manage-your-account/international-phone-support/){:class="external-link"} for a complete list that Login.gov supports for authenticating end-users.</p>
+            Non-U.S. citizens and non-U.S. immigrants can authenticate with Login.gov, though select features (e.g., SMS / voice OTP for MFA) may be restricted in certain countries.
+Check our [International phone number support](/help/manage-your-account/international-phone-support/){:class="external-link"} for a complete list that Login.gov supports for authenticating end-users.

             <p>Non-U.S. citizens and non-U.S. immigrants can verify their identity (i.e. “proof”) with Login.gov as long as they have a valid U.S. state-issued ID, social security number (SSN), and U.S. address.</p>
     -